Stake logo

 Investing in silver stocks can provide exposure to a unique opportunity, as silver has characteristics of both industrial and precious metals.
 This means that demand could expand in both periods of slower and rapid economic growth.

-During a downturn investors often turn to precious metals as safe haven assets.
-Silver is often considered a inflation hedge asset and can be used to diversify a portfolio.
+Inflation hedge: During a downturn investors often turn to precious metals as safe haven assets.
+Silver is often considered a hedge against inflation and can be used to diversify a portfolio.
 Similar to gold, it's a physical asset that's been used as a store of value for centuries and can be readily exchanged for cash.

 Silver stocks FAQs

 The product tracks the silver price and could give investors a return equivalent to its movements in Australian Dollars after the management fee of 0.49%.
-Annualised returns for the past five years have been 7.07%, but only 0.22% for the ten years prior to March 2023.
-It's a different option to the silver mines usually seen in ASX silver shares and instead it offers closer exposure to the silver price.
+Annualised returns for the past five years have been 11.69% (as of 31 March 2024).
+It's a different option to the silver minees seen in our list of ASX silver stocks above, instead, it offers closer exposure to the silver price.

-The Global X Physical Precious Metals ($ETPMPM) Basket product follows the same concept for several precious metals.
+The Global X Physical Precious Metals Basket ($ETPMPM) product follows the same concept for several precious metals.
 It gives access to gold, silver, platinum and palladium.
-Gold has the largest allocation at 52.4%, and silver at 18.8% of the total.
-For other precious metals funds, check out our list of gold ETFs.
+Gold has the largest allocation at 52.4%, and then silver at 18.8% of the total.

 Australia's in the global top ten silver producers and mining companies from various locations have made the ASX their home.
 The performance of ASX stocks with exposure to silver could depend on many factors.
 The journey of a mine from the exploration stage to eventually reaching production can have many ups and downs over the years.